 Judge Pierre Leval has urged courts to make transformative use the predominant factor in their analysis and to "resist the impulse to import extraneous policies."

-Nonetheless, the limitations of transformativeness suggests that other factors must also be considered.
-Limiting judicial discretion to principles inherent within copyright itself makes sense, but transformative use is not the only animating principle from within copyright law that judges should look to.
+Nonetheless, the limitations of transformativeness suggest that other factors must also be considered.
+Limiting judicial discretion to principles inherent within copyright itself makes sense, but transformative use is not the only animating principle from within copyright law to which judges should look.

 Transformative use is far from the end of the fair use inquiry.
 There are a number of uses that do not appear to be transformative, but are nonetheless fair use.
-For example, transformative use does not offer a satisfactory explanation for the fair use status of untransformative reproduction of materials for use in the classroom provided for in Section 107 itself.
-Nor can it explain the Supreme Court's ruling in Sony that noncommercial time-shifting of broadcast television is fair use.
-Transformative use also fails to provide a convincing explanation of the fair use status of reverse engineering of computer software, discussed in detail below.
+For example, transformative use does not offer a satisfactory explanation for the fair use status of untransformative reproduction of materials for use in the classroom provided for in Section